Precise Time Delay Measurement and Compensation for Tightly Coupled Underwater SINS/piUSBL Navigation

 The architecture of the piUSBL acoustic positioning system with OCXO, detailed in \cite{wangDesignExperimentalResults2022, wangPassiveInvertedUltraShort2022}, along with its integration with the SINS, is illustrated in Fig. \ref{fig:SystemFlowChart}.
 In the integrated navigation system, an STM32 microcontroller unit (MCU) is responsible for managing timestamps across multiple sensors, including a fiber-optic gyroscope (FOG)-based IMU, a depth gauge, and the piUSBL acoustic positioning system.

 The OCXO from the piUSBL system provides a highly stable clock reference for the integrated navigation system, particularly serving as the primary timing source for the MCU, as illustrated in Fig. \ref{fig:STM32FlowChart}.
 For the MCU, its internal oscillator is replaced by the external 10 MHz square-wave signal generated by the OCXO, which functions as the high-speed external oscillator (HSE) for system clock generation.
 Furthermore, the OCXO outputs a 1 PPS signal that triggers both the piUSBL system’s transmission and sampling processes, and the MCU’s rising-edge trigger selection register (RTSR) to generate an external interrupt.
-What's more, the OCXO also provides a 1 PPS signal output, which is used to trigger the piUSBL system transmitting and sampling, and the MCU's rise trigger select register (RTSR) to trigger an external interrupt on the rising edge of the 1 PPS signal.
 Upon receiving the 1 PPS signal, the central processing unit (CPU) records the corresponding timestamp, which corresponds to the time of sampling start within the piUSBL system.
 Meanwhile, the advanced high-performance bus (AHB) receives sensor data via the direct memory access controller (DMAC), including measurements from the piUSBL, depth gauge, and IMU, and transfers them to the MCU for timestamp alignment and subsequent output.
 Through clock synchronization between the piUSBL system and the SINS, the timestamps of the acoustic measurements can be precisely aligned with external sensor data, thereby enabling accurate time-delay measurement and compensation.